w3f/polkadot-wiki/docs/general/thousand-validators.md

 ## How it Works

-The nominating backend will routinely change its nominations at every
+The [nominating backend](https://github.com/w3f/1k-validators-be) will routinely change its nominations at every {{ polkadot: era :polkadot }}{{ kusama: four eras :kusama }}.
+The backend does this by short-listing candidates by validity and then sorts validators by their weighted score in descending order.

+- Validators with a higher weighted score are selected for any possible slots.
+As validators are nominated and actively validate, their weighted scores decrease allowing other validators to be selected in subsequent rounds of assessment.

-{{ polkadot: era :polkadot }}{{ kusama: four eras :kusama }}.
-It will nominate validators which fit all the requirements and are eligible.
-Of this pool, it will nominate as many as possible although some validators which are eligible might not receive nominations every round (due to the constraint of nominating a maximum of 16 validators per nominator).
-If a validator is active during a single nomination period (the time after a new nomination and before the next one) and does not break any of the requirements, it will have its rank increased by 1.
+- If a validator is active during a single nomination period (the time after a new nomination and before the next one) and does not break any of the requirements, it will have its rank increased by 1.
 Validators with higher rank have performed well within the programme for a longer period of time.

+The backend nominates as many validators as it reasonably can in such a manner to allow each nominee an opportunity to be elected into the active set.

+### Weights

+Each candidate is assessed by on-chain parameters to produce a weighted score.
+In this section, we'll briefly review the weights of each metric and how they contribute to the total score.

+#### Inclusion

+The inclusion weight accounts for 40 points.
+It is assessed by an evaluation of the validator's inclusion in the active set over the past 84 eras.
+A candidate can be assured of full score if there were no stints of active validation in 84 eras.

+#### Span Inclusion *

+The span inclusion weight accounts for 40 points.
+It is assessed by an evaluation of the validator's inclusion in the active set over the past 28 eras.
+A candidate can be assured of full score if there were no stints of active validation in 28 eras.

+#### Discovered *

+The discovered weight accounts for 5 points.
+It is determined by comparing the candidates tenure in the programme relative to other candidates.
+A candidate that is in the programme for a longer duration relative to the entire group of validators allows for a higher score.

+#### Nominated *

+The nominated weight accounts for 10 points, and it is assessed based on when the candidate was last nominated relative to the other candidates in the programme.

+#### Rank *

+The rank weight accounts for 5 points and is assessed relative to the ranks of other candidates within the programme.

+#### Unclaimed

+The unclaimed weight relates to the number of payouts outstanding for greater than {{ polkadot: four :polkadot }}{{ kusama: sixteen :kusama }} eras.
+Each payout that exceeds this threshold would attribute a negative score of 10 points.

+#### Bonded *

+Candidates with a bond size that is relatively higher than others would receive a score of 50 points.

+#### Faults *

+A fault is attained when a candidate has an offline event when actively validating.
+A legitimate fault is irrevocable.
+Faults account for 5 points in the system and are relative to others in the programme.

+#### Offline time

+Candidates who have accumulated < 200 minutes offline time during the weekly period will receive 2 points in the system.
+Offline time is judged by a candidate's connection to the W3F Telemetry and is reset on Sundays.

+#### Location *

+The system allocates a score of 40 points for candidates who host their validators in uniquely located data centres.
+A candidate's location is determined from Telemetry and is relative to the number of other candidates located at the same data centre.

+#### Council

+Candidates will receive a score of up to 50 points for voting for council members.
+Candidates may back as few as one candidate; to attain a full score of 50 points, the 1KV candidate should allocate > 75% of their bond to the respective council members.

+#### Democracy

+Candidates will receive 10 * 1KV points for each referendum they have voted on (Aye/Nay).
+Scores are based on votes for referendum {{ polkadot: 49 :polkadot }}{{ kusama: 163 :kusama }} and beyond.

+\* Scores that are based on their relative position against others are assessed as follows:

+* The respective weight is assigned high and low percentiles.
+Any scores lower than the score at the low percentile and higher than the score at the high percentile are removed.
+* The weighted score is then obtained by ((candidate_value - low_threshold) / (high_threshold - low_threshold)) * weight.
+- The default low and high percentiles are 10 and 90%, respectively.
+- Inclusion and Span Inclusions are measured against low and high percentiles of 20 and 75%, respectively.
+- Bonded is measured against low and high percentiles of 5 and 85%, respectively.
+- Finally, location is measured against low and high percentiles of 10 and 95%, respectively.

 ## Setting up a Validator